0

 Still, for a great number of reasons addressed above, this recording undoubtedly is worth checking out.

-By: Marcus Kyd over 12 years ago
+By: Marcus Kyd about 13 years ago

 This was my first!
 I was going to see Verbal Assault.
 Holy shit was I in for a surprise.